Coventry ring road: Background

 In November 1940 and April 1941, following the outbreak of World War II, the city was attacked by the Luftwaffe in the Coventry Blitz.
 Large areas, including the cathedral, were left in ruins.
 Needing to rebuild rapidly, the council instructed Gibson and Ford to work together to agree on a blueprint for the city centre.
 Shortly after the first bombing, they met Lord Reith, the government minister responsible for rebuilding, who advised them to plan the reconstruction "boldly and comprehensively" even if this meant high costs.
 The two men did not work well together and they eventually produced two separate plans; Ford's emphasised maintaining as much of the existing architecture as possible while getting businesses running again, while Gibson advocated a comprehensive redesign with a new layout and modern architecture.
 Gibson's plan included the use of ring roads to divert traffic away from the city centre.
 The pair presented their competing visions in February 1941, and the council decided to adopt Gibson's.

-Gibson developed his plan throughout the war, releasing an updated version in October 1945 at an the "Coventry of the Future" exhibition.
+Gibson developed his plan throughout the war, releasing an updated version in October 1945 at the "Coventry of the Future" exhibition.
 The council started work on the project in 1946, laying a commemorative stone on the future site of the shopping precinct and beginning the conversion of Broadgate, the city's historic hub, into a green central square.
 This first phase was opened in 1948 by the future Queen Elizabeth II, with a statue of Lady Godiva added a year later.